pemulis/git-highlighter/README.md

 # Anything Else I Should Know?

 All code is released under the MIT License.

-If you want to add a feature or fix my horrible mistakes, write some code, write some tests, and submit a pull request!
+If you want to add a feature or fix one of my horrible mistakes, just write some code, write some tests, and submit a pull request.